A Great Time to Start Treatment

 There’s more pressure than ever to look good, even before applying photo filters.
 In spite of a penchant for posting selfies, many teens are insecure about their appearance.

 The teen years are the most common time for orthodontic treatment.
-It's often started between the ages of 12 and 16, since most permanent teeth will be in place.
-Experienced orthodontists like Dr. Langford will also be able to easily detect issues with spacing, crowding, bite, and alignment.
-By this age, the bone and jaw structure are formed enough to allow orthodontic treatment to begin.
+It’s often started between the ages of 12 and 16 since most permanent teeth will be in place.
+Experienced orthodontists like Dr. Langford or Dr. Ringer will also be able to easily detect issues with spacing, crowding, bite, and alignment.
+By this age, the bone and jaw structures are formed enough to allow orthodontic treatment to begin.
 Some teens may have even started Phase I treatment at an earlier age, and are now following it up with full braces or other orthodontic treatment.

 Beyond outward appearances, untreated dental problems can have a lasting impact on a teen’s oral and overall health.
-If you notice any of the following issues, we recommend a complimentary consultation with Dr. Langford, since they could be signs your teen may benefit from orthodontic treatment.
+If you notice any of the following issues, we recommend a complimentary consultation with one of our orthodontists in Knoxville or Seymour, since they could be signs your teen may benefit from orthodontic treatment.

 • Early, late, or irregular loss of their baby teeth